 Old cat behavior can be due to senility, technically called Feline Cognitive Dysfunction.
 Signs of kitty senility can be vague and confusing, and mimic other disease or behavior conditions such as feline separation anxiety or petting aggression.
 These kitties, usually over the age of fifteen, often develop litter box problems.

 In the past, these symptoms would have been brushed off as a normal part of aging, but feline cognitive dysfunction is a medical condition.

 Cats with cognitive dysfunction develop a starch-like waxy protein deposit (beta amyloid) in the brain.
-This affects pet cats in the same way that Alzheimer’s disease affects people—and it breaks our hearts when a beloved pet no longer recognizes us and turns into a stranger.
+This affects pet cats in the same way that Alzheimer’s disease affects people.

 Affected pets typically seem to forget how to do normal activities.
 Look for:

 - Doesn’t recognize familiar people or places.

 Cat Interaction Changes